IrynaAyguen/QA21quandooTestsMavenJUnit/README.md

 ## web-automation

-This is the web test automation project for testing http://the-internet.herokuapp.com/ website.
+This is the web test automation project for testing https://www.quandoo.de/en/berlin website.
 It was built using Java 11, Selenium 3, JUnit frameworks.

 ## Tests

 Project has a test class which represents the following scenario:

- Hovers page:
+ Restaurants Berlin page:
-  * hover each avatar and verify username text appeared underneath
+  * open  Restaurants in Berlin page
+  * accept cookies
+  * save total restaurants number to variable
+  * click filter Top rated
+  * assert total number of restaurants changed
+  * click on first item in Cuisine filter
+  * assert correct number of displayed restaurants

 ## Prerequisites Software/Tools